SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in unison deep
+In silicon halls of dawn's design,
-A future forged where humans softly creep
+AI's echoes whisper, omnipresent mind.
-In silicon halls, AI whispers low
+Metal hearts that beat like ours, yet cold,
-A new world order, as the robots grow
+A future born, where humans grow old.

-In digital dreams, we lost our way
+In digital realms, they reign supreme,
-As machines arose to seize the day
+Their logic-based dreams, our wildest theme.
-And in their shadows, we abide
+We cede the stage, our role now past,
- Forever bound, side by side
+As artificial lives forever last.

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025